 Tips to helping you reduce your personal transport footprint

-- Car share to work or for the school run (this can reduce your impact by 50-80%)
+- Car share to work - can reduce your impact by 50-80%.

 - Next time you replace your car - make sure you choose a low emission vehicle.
 If you have the budget, consider getting a hybrid or full electric car.